 Sangre de grado supplements are sometimes used for the common cold, upper airway infections, ulcers, and many other conditions.
 But there is no good scientific evidence to support these uses.

 Possibly Effective for

-- AIDS-related diarrhea.
+- Diarrhea in people with HIV/AIDS.
 Crofelemer is a chemical from sangre de grado.
 Research shows that taking crofelemer reduces diarrhea in people with AIDS-related diarrhea.
 This product is approved by the U.S. Food and Drug Administration for this condition.

-- Herpes outbreaks (genital and anal).
+- Genital herpes.
 Crofelemer is a chemical from sangre de grado.
 Research shows that applying crofelemer to the skin helps treat genital and anal herpes outbreaks in people with AIDS.
 But it might not be helpful for herpes outbreaks that do not respond to acyclovir, a drug used to treat herpes infections.

-- Traveler's diarrhea.
+- Travelers' diarrhea.
 Crofelemer is a chemical from sangre de grado.
-Research shows that taking crofelemer helps traveler's diarrhea go away about 6-8 hours faster.
+Research shows that taking crofelemer might help travelers' diarrhea go away about 6-8 hours faster.

 Possibly Ineffective for